Natural Resources

 1. The teacher will need to write several natural resources on a sticky note (one resource per sticky note).
 Then write several man-made resources on a sticky note (one resource per sticky note).
 The Natural Resources

-could be rock, mineral, grass, oil, natural gas, water.
-The Man-made Resources could be house, shoe, eraser, pencil, paper, light bulb.
+could be rock, mineral, grass, oil, natural gas, or water.
+The Man-made Resources could be a house, a shoe, an eraser, a pencil, a paper, or a light bulb.

 2. The teacher will group students into groups of 6.
 Each student needs two sticky notes.